mconnor/mikeconnors-awesome-monorepopo/apps/mike-blog/src/content/blog/post-0.md

 I can link internally to [my conclusion](#conclusion) on the same page when writing Markdown.

-### Lorem tempor magna irure anim anim enim eu reprehenderit laboris proident magna.
+### Lorem tempor magna irure anim anim enim eu reprehenderit laboris proident magna

 A graphic representation of data abstracted from the banks of every computer in the coffin for Armitage’s call.
 Its hands were holograms that altered to match